Denver Campus Program Admits

 For your first quarter only, you will recieve registration information at the email you provided during your admission process.
 All future communications will go to your DU email address.
 Registration generally occurs before orientation.

-As outlined in the MSW Enrollment Guide, inforamtion about how to register are accessible via the registration FAQs.
+As outlined in the MSW Enrollment Guide, information about how to register are accessible via the registration FAQs.

 Please know that we share your concerns of COVID-19 in Colorado and across the country.
 All decisions about current campus access are related to the COVID response level that is guided by the Colorado Department of Public Health, the City and County of Denver, and communicated on the DU COVID Website.

-- Campus COVID-19 protocols are changing, effective Monday, June 14.
-For the most up to date information please continue to monitor COVID -19 DU
+- For the most up to date information please continue to monitor the COVID -19 DU website.

 - Vaccinated and unvaccinated individuals must follow separate requirements to return to campus.